mjuhanne/fyrtur-esp/README.md

 #### Custom PCB

 There is also a [custom PCB](https://github.com/mjuhanne/ikea-fyrtur) that replaces the original Fyrtur main board.
 It's been designed to hold ESP12F (ESP8266 PCB module) along with the usual reset paraphernalia.
 Alternatively one can use it as an interface board.
-In the latter case a separate ready-made ESP32 or ESP8266 module can be connected to the motor, LED and buttons via the interface board.
+In the latter case a separate ESP32 or ESP8266 module (DevkitC for example) can be connected to the motor, LED and buttons via the interface board.

  ![Fyrtur custom PCB](https://github.com/mjuhanne/ikea-fyrtur/raw/main/images/Fyrtur-custom-PCB-1.png)

 ## Installation

-In the current state **it is recommended to use ESP32** since ESP8266 doesn't have enough memory to handle all the operation scenarios (especially when WiFi/MQTT manager Access Point is up) and its behaviour can be thus erratic at times.
+In the current state **it is recommended to use ESP32** since ESP8266 might not have enough memory to handle all the operation scenarios (especially when WiFi/MQTT manager Access Point is up) and its behaviour can be thus erratic at times.
 This might change in the future if the memory usage can be optimized significantly.

 #### SDK
 Install the ESP32 SDK (esp-idf) by following the steps on the [installation page](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
 Make sure you can build and deploy an example project before continuing further